Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - your work experience is very limited

 Step 4.
-References and academic verification
+Checks and references

 Step 5.
 Offer of employment

-- before we make a final decision about your application, we may invite you to attend a short pre-employment orientation
+- Before we make a final decision about your application, we may invite you to attend a short pre-employment orientation.

 Training